Cold Weather Sleeping Bags

 woman's face in mummy bag hood

-On cold nights, you can cinch up the drawstring so that just your face peeks out.
+On cold nights, you can tighten the drawstring so that just your face peeks out.

 "Cold weather bag" or "Extreme cold weather bag"?